LiQin Tan: Biography

 Tan's art research since 2000 has focused mainly on the merging of conceptual animation, animation installation, interactive animation, and digital prints on rigid materials.
 His resulting work was awarded first place from the 5th Digital Art and Computer Animation Competition by the Beecher Center for Art and Technology, the "Best of Show" at iDEAa.
 He has also been awarded first place, as well as the excellence prize from the China Academy Awards., the Award of Excellence by the International Digital IV, the Award of Excellence at the Global Media Competition from gallery international etc.

-In recent years, he has concentrated on exploring the relationship between technological singularity and art, and how this interface will change the creative force and provide a blueprint for future art expansion, which has conducted experiments with major art advances in technology such as strong AI-art, interactive art, bio-art, nanoart, VR-art, 4D printing and any other new technological art forms combined.
+In recent years, he has concentrated on exploring the relationship between technological singularity and art, and how this interface will change the creative force and provide a blueprint for future art expansion, which has conducted experiments with major advances art form such as ai-art, interactive-art, bio-art, nano-art, vr-art, 4d-printing and any other new art procedures combined.
 His publications include a number of articles regarding technological singularity art, contemporary art, art criticism, art education, and animation.
-In addition to these articles are his books and catalogues, such as Singularity Art: How Technological Singularity Will Impact Art, Singularity: Subversive BioArt,Digital Natural Art, Digital Artwork Collection II, Character Animation & Rigging, and Tan On Art/Art On Tan.
-His in-progress books are: Singularity: Invisible Art and Singularity: Strong A.I.
-Art.
+In addition to these articles are his books and catalogues, such as Singularity Art, Singularity: Subversive BioArt,Digital Natural Art, Digital Artwork Collection II, Character Animation & Rigging, and Tan On Art/Art On Tan.
+His in-progress books are: Singularity: Invisible Art.